aaronfs07/9linedefense-knowledge/docs/index.md

 ## Wanna download a local copy for offline use?

 Head to [Releases](https://github.com/aaronfs07/9linedefense-knowledge/releases) and download our newest release to place on your HDD, Share Drive or anywhere else information is stored readily accessible.
 Once downloaded you can access this guide using any markdown editor.
 I highly recommend [obisdian](https://obsidian.md/download).

+## How do I use it offline?

+As mentioned above you can place this on a share, HDD, CD, or pretty much anywhere and read basic pages from this repository as they are all simple Markdown files.
+Alternatively you can also load up your own MKDocs Instance and load this directly into it.
+Directions on getting started with that are [here](https://www.mkdocs.org/getting-started/)

 ## Want some assistance configuring your equipment or solution?
 Have a Business?